 Protected, concave slopes and ravines at elevations from 1,070 m (3,500 ft) to about 1,460 m (4,800 ft.) on the highest mountains of Virginia support the mixed mesophytic hardwood or coniferous-deciduous forests of this ecological group.
 The elevation range extends somewhat lower, to around 900 m (3,000 ft), in the Allegheny Mountains.
 This is a group of very localized communities that are restricted in Virginia to the Mount Rogers - Whitetop Mountain area of the southern Blue Ridge, the highest elevations of the Ridge and Valley and Cumberland Mountains, and Allegheny Mountain in Highland County.
 Similar communities are found throughout higher elevations of the North Carolina and Tennessee Blue Ridge.
 Habitats are characterized by cool, moist microclimates and frigid, organic-rich soils.
 Soil fertility is variable and relates strongly to compositional variation within the group.
 Soils with moderately high levels of calcium, magnesium, and/or manganese support communities that are transitional between northern hardwood forests and rich cove forests of the lower elevations.
 Soils with low base status and somewhat higher organic matter content support species-poor forests dominated by acidiphiles.

-High-elevation acidic cove forests typically have overstories of yellow birch (Betula alleghaniensis), eastern hemlock (Tsuga canadensis), and sometimes red spruce (Picea rubens), with dense shrub layers of great laurel (Rhododendron maximum).
+High-elevation acidic cove forests typically have overstories of yellow birch (Betula alleghaniensis), eastern hemlock (Tsuga canadensis), and sometimes red spruce (Picea rubens), with dense shrub layers of great rhododendron (Rhododendron maximum).
 The herb layer is sparse and contains a number of northern species that are restricted to the higher elevations in Virginia.